GoogleChrome/devtools-docs/docs/network.md

 </tr>
 <tr>
 <td><strong>Timeline</strong></td>
-<td>The Timeline column displays a <a href="#timeline_view">timeline view</a> of all network requests.
+<td>The Timeline column displays a <a href="#timeline-view">timeline view</a> of all network requests.
 Clicking the header of this column reveals a menu of additional sorting fields.
 See Timeline view and Sorting and filtering for details.</td>
 </tr>
 </tbody>
 </table>